 The subjects, Botany, Zoology, Entomology, Biochemistry and Microbiology can be taken to Honours level in the Science Degree Course.
 The choice of subjects will be governed to a large extent by the field which the graduate wishes to enter.
 For example a student who wants to become a teacher of Biology would be advised to major in both Botany and Zoology.
 Such a student would take General Biology as the optional subject in Group 1, Botany I and Zoology I and one of Chemistry IIA, Biochemistry I, or Chemistry II from Group II and Botany II and Zoology II as the Group III subjects.
 Students should consult members of the staff for advice concerning the best choice of subjects for their particular interests.

 BIOLOGICAL SCIENCES TEXT-BOOKS

-Biochemistry I
+17.101 Biochemistry I

-White, Handler, Smith and Stetten: Principles of Biochemistry (2nd Ed.). or West and Todd: Text Book of Biochemistry (2nd.
-Ed.).
-Reference-Fruton and Simmonds: General Biochemistry (2nd Ed.).
+White, Handler, Smith and Stetton: Principles of Biochemistry (2nd Ed.).

-Biochemistry II
+17.102 Biochemistry II

 Fruton and Simmonds: General Biochemistry (2nd Ed.).